thom01s/Heart-pathology-classification/README.md

 To use the algorithm:
 - Download the repsitory available at: https://physionet.org/content/ptb-xl/1.0.3/;
-- Unzip the PTB-XL archive to the same folder:
+- Unzip the PTB-XL archive to the same folder the .py file is located:
-- Install the following dependencies/libraries if not installed:
+- Install the following dependencies/libraries if not installed on your framework:

 ```sh
 pandas